-Children with blurred vision and headaches or double vision may be experiencing increased pressure inside the skull.
+Children with blurred vision and headache or double vision may be experiencing increased pressure inside the skull.
 Sometimes there’s no obvious cause.
 Often, the condition is pseudotumor cerebri.

 Pseudotumor cerebri in adults is associated with obesity and is much more frequent in women.
-In children who haven’t started puberty, pseudotumor cerebri happens equally among boys and girls and is not associated with weight, according to Darren M. Farber, D.O., neurologist with Norton Children’s Hospital and UofL Physicians – Child Neurology.
+In children who haven’t started puberty, pseudotumor cerebri happens equally among boys and girls and is not associated with weight, according to Darren M. Farber, D.O., pediatric neurologist with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine.

 Primary care physicians may look for signs of optic nerve swelling and refer patients to a neurologist.
 A neurologist will check the pressure in the skull and order an MRI to rule out a tumor.